Resources for a simple, location-independent life

 - changes we make to our files are automatically synchronized across all our devices; and

-- we can access our files offline, which means we can be productive even without an internet connection.
+- we can access our files offline, which means we can be productive even when we don’t have an internet connection.

-As with Dropbox, Microsoft OneDrive is encrypted, and you can share files and folders with friends and family.
-No more large email attachments or USB drives – just send a link via email, text, iMessage or Facebook.
+Microsoft OneDrive is encrypted, and you can share files and folders with friends and family.
+No more large email attachments or USB drives.

 Avira Phantom VPN Pro

 To get technical, neither traffic nor IP addresses are logged on their VPN service, however, bandwidth is logged.
-And being a German company, they are bound by the General Data Protection Regulations.
+And being a German company, they are bound by the General Data Protection Regulations (GDPR).

-As a critical application, it is one of the ones we would recommend you pay for – whichever solution you go with.
+As a critical application, it is one of the few we recommend you pay for – whichever solution you go with.

-The government, banks and businesses all require your physical or postal address before you access their services, which makes not having a fixed abode (like us) especially challenging.
+Governments, financial institutions and other businesses require your physical or postal address before you access their services, which makes not having a fixed abode (like us) especially challenging.